This document is a practical step-by-step guide for integrating and utilizing Gigya's services within the extent of your iOS Swift native application.

-The Gigya Swift SDK allows you to enable LINE native login for users that have the LINE app installed.
+The Gigya Swift SDK allows you to enable LINE native login for users that have the LINE app installed on their iOS devices.

-Instructions for adding LINE Native Login to your Android device can be found at Integrating LINE Login with an iOS app.
+Instructions can be found at Integrating LINE Login with an iOS app.

-After you have completed to add Line SDK to your project you need to import "LineWrapper.swift" file from "GigyaProviders" dictionary to your Xcode project.
+After you have completed adding Line SDK to your project you need to import "LineWrapper.swift" file from the "GigyaProviders" dictionary to your Xcode project.

-The Gigya Swift SDK allows you to enable WeChat native login for users that have the WeChat app installed.
+The Gigya Swift SDK allows you to enable WeChat native login for users that have the WeChat app installed on their iOS device.

-Instructions for adding WeChat to your iOS device can be found at WeChat for iOS.
+Instructions can be found at WeChat for iOS.

 Add the following tag to your plist file, It is recommended that the "WeChatAppID" String be placed in the your Info.plist file.

-After you have completed to add WeChat SDK to your project you need to import "WeChatWrapper.swift" file from "GigyaProviders" dictionary to your Xcode project.
+After you have completed adding the WeChat SDK to your project you need to import "WeChatWrapper.swift" file from the "GigyaProviders" dictionary to your Xcode project.